 - Salt and pepper to taste

-- 1 box cornbread mix (1 large or 2 small) prepared according to directions on box
+- Cornbread mix (1 large box or 2 small like Jiffy), prepared according to box directions

 - If cooking chicken: heat 2 Tablespoons of oil in a large pot.
 Add cubed chicken and season with salt and pepper.
 Cook until chicken is done, about 10 minutes.
 Drain chicken from the pot and set aside.

 - Melt butter in a large pot on the stove over medium high heat.
 Add onions and cook for about 2 minutes.
 Add in bag of frozen vegetables and cook until warmed through and no longer frozen.